 Ad for August Moon Hotel from the HK Tourist Guidebook in 1964; Right: color photo of August Moon Hotel in 1965

 The August Moon Hotel was first managed by Herman W.T.
-Shiu and later by J. Jorgensen and according to an article in The Economist in 1984, “the manager of the homely August Moon hotel would put up guests in his own house if the hotel’s rooms were full”.
+Shiu, scion of the Shiu Lock-hing family (see article).
+(Pacific Hotels and Transportation Services, 1962) Later, it was managed by J. Jorgensen and according to an article in The Economist in 1984, “the manager of the homely August Moon hotel would put up guests in his own house if the hotel’s rooms were full”.
 The rates at the hotel were very reasonable as shown in the guidebook ad above and as a result, the hotel was popular with visiting tourists, business travelers, war journalists and others.
 One guest described “August Moon wasn’t as big and flashy as the Ambassador but it was accommodating, nice and clean”.
 Roger McDivitt, the brother of former Patagonia CEO Kristin McDivitt Tompkins who also worked at Patagonia recalled that “The Moon was a sleepy old dog of a place; they left you alone, so I liked it.
 The bar was the only air-conditioned room in the place.”
 In Christmas 1969, a fire broke out in the basement and kitchen of the August Moon Hotel but fortunately no one was injured.